saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Single expression functions short form
 - Omit the return type, curly braces, and return statement.
 - Use the assignment operator (=), followed by the expression.
+- If a function body is a single expression, then parens from function body can be removed.
+- If compiler can infer the return type of function the there is no need to specify it.

 ```kotlin
 // A higher order function, runMyRunnable,